SCHEDULE

 Study the Syllabus, especially the sections on Attendance, Assignments, and Collaboration and the Honor System.
 (Syllabus quiz on Friday.)

 Write a paragraph or two for this week's Weekly Reflection about what you learned during the Code Reading exercise, whether about the code, the process of reading unfamiliar code, or your learning style.
+(Think of your weekly reflections this term as a Growth Journal; a chance to reflect on your growth in this course specifically, and as a student more generally.)

 Wednesday